 "I chose to study abroad in Santiago program because I am deeply interested in Latin American history and culture.
 As such, I was eager for the opportunity to live in Chile and to take classes largely focusing on the region's history, political development, and literature."

 "While in Santiago, I learned more about what I value and about how to take advantage of my current stage of life.
 I came to more highly value having conversations one-on-one and also enjoyed spending time with small groups, but I realized that it is perfectly fine to take time to myself when I need it."

 On Campus Gateway Course: ILAC 131, "Introduction to Latin America: Cultural Perspectives"

-Beginning 2013-14 the Santiago program will be open during Autumn, Spring and Summer quarters, making Santiago BOSP's first Summer quarter-length program.
-This schedule will give students more of a chance to interact with local university students and faculty, and students who can't go abroad during the academic year will have the opportunity to go abroad over the Summer.
-The unique geographical and cultural diversity of the country gives students the opportunity to have a variety of experiences both inside and outside of the classroom.
+The Santiago program is now open during Autumn, Spring and Summer quarters!
+This schedule will give students more of a chance to interact with local university students and faculty, and students who can't go abroad during the academic year will have the opportunity to go abroad during the summer.